BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/userstories.rst

 involved in the research workflow (numerical analysis, postprocessing, etc.).

 In order to meet this goal, i.e. the *reproducibilty* and *transparency* of computational research, the following requirements are defined.
-First of all, the code has to published.
-This can happen in the form of a tarball (e.g. via `Zenodo <https://zenodo.org>`_), or by emplying version control on the code base and making the repository publicy accesibly.
+First of all, the code has to be published.
+This can happen in the form of a tarball (e.g. via `Zenodo <https://zenodo.org>`_), or by employing version control on the code base and making the repository publicly accessible.
 This makes it possible to refer to a particular version of the code used at the time of publication.
 As research software is also understood as research data, appropriate metadata regarding the code and dependencies on third-party libraries should be provided.
 The metadata should contain all information necessary for peers to reinstantiate the compute environment to make the workflow usable.